singingwolfboy/webhookdb/docs/add-new-repo.rst

 If you want to load *all* pull requests, including closed pull requests, you'll need to use the ``?state=all`` query parameter.
 This API endpoint will create tasks on the task queue, but those tasks won't get run unless there is a worker process, so check to be sure that a worker is running.
+(If you're using Heroku, log in to the website and drag the worker slider on the project dashboard, or `use the command line tool <https://devcenter.heroku.com/articles/scaling>`_.)